crealu/fullskel/README.md

-# generate-web-app
+# Fullskel
 Bash script that generates a full stack app